sofn-xyz/mailing/README.md

     └── Welcome.tsx
 ```

-3. [Configure your email transport](configure-transport) and `defaultFrom` in `emails/index.ts`.
+3. <a id="configure-transport"></a>Configure your email transport and `defaultFrom` in `emails/index.ts`.
 It defaults to nodemailer's SMTP transport, but you can read about others [here](https://nodemailer.com/transports/).

 Example SendGrid transport: